Qu4Z/wwvim/README.md

 Getting Started
 ---------------

 To install wwvim, use Tim Pope's excellent [pathogen][pathogen] plugin.
-Just checkout this repository into ~/.vim/bundle/wwvim
+Just clone this repository into ~/.vim/bundle/wwvim

 To create a new wiki, make a directory anywhere.
 Inside this, create a file called index.wiki.
 Open it in vim.